rdiaz02/EvAM-Tools/README.md

 For easier use, we provide links to Docker images that you can download and run, as well as instructions on how to build Docker images.
 You can also run the Shiny app on our servers: https://www.iib.uam.es/evamtools/ .

+If you use the package or the web app, please **cite** the Bioinformatics paper:
+Diaz-Uriarte, R & Herrera-Nieto, P. 2022.
+EvAM-Tools: tools for evolutionary accumulation and cancer progression models. _Bioinformatics_.  https://doi.org/10.1093/bioinformatics/btac710 .

 ### Some examples of use